 Project complexity literature differentiates between structural and dynamic complexity [3, 32] [36].
 Structural complexity refers to the number and types of elements and their relationships in a project, whereas dynamic complexity refers to the “behaviour” of the project.
-Structural complexity, also known as descriptive complexity, is defined as consisting of several interrelated or interacting elements, in which interdependence is a strong characteristic [31] [33].
-It also refers to organizational and technical complexity [32] [34].
+Structural complexity, also known as descriptive complexity, is defined as consisting of several interrelated or interacting elements, in which interdependence is a strong characteristic [31].
+It also refers to organizational and technical complexity [32].
 The organizational complexity consists of the structure of the project organization, including the project’s stakeholders and their relationships, as well as the project processes.
-According to Marle and Vidal, ca. 70% of project complexity factors are linked to organizational aspects [2] [30].
+According to Marle and Vidal, ca. 70% of project complexity factors are linked to organizational aspects [2].

 The technical complexities concerns both the technical structures of the main deliverables [35], but also “softer” aspects such as knowledge and familiarity with advance technologies [31]; in addition to technology-based project innovation [2, 33, 37], and expertise and skills needed to handle technical risks and requirements [29].
-The organizational (project) and the technical (deliverable) complexity are closely related to one another [35].
+The organizational and the technical complexity are closely related to one another [35].

-The dynamic complexity, on the other hand, includes aspects that impact and “moves” the behaviour of project, such as uncertainty, ambiguity, and variability [36, 38] [35],[36].
+The dynamic complexity includes aspects that impact and “moves” the behaviour of project, such as uncertainty, ambiguity, and variability [36, 38].
 In other words, dynamic complexity is not a “static” snapshot of a particular point in time, but rather evolving complexities.
-Consequently, control of the individual elements is not a guarantee of control over of the whole project or of the overall behavior of the whole project [39][41].
-A typical feature of dynamic complexity is uncertainty in both goals and methods [32, 38, 40][34],[35],[37].
-Dynamic complexity may also arise from ambiguity or uncertainty related to the tasks or the system [41][38].
-Another aspect of dynamic complexity is it’s alignment with factors such as interdependence, unpredictability, and adaptiveness [42, 43] [39],[40].
+Consequently, control of the individual elements is not a guarantee of control over of the whole project or of the overall behavior of the project [39].
+A typical feature of dynamic complexity is uncertainty in both goals and methods [32, 38, 40].
+Dynamic complexity may also arise from ambiguity or uncertainty related to the tasks or the system [41].
+Another aspect of dynamic complexity is it’s alignment with factors such as interdependence, unpredictability, and adaptiveness [42, 43].

 Building blocks for understanding complexity in digital transformation projects